OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 > **Note:**`sudo opae.io ls` will list the accelerators, respective PCIe ID as well as the driver it is currently bound to.

 - Bind the created VF(s) to vfio-pci driver, use the PCIe ID for the VF(s) for this step.
+Verify you are using the PCIe ID of the VFs you have created.
 For example:
-* From sample output for Agilex OFS target platform shown above, `s:b:d.vf` will be `0000:b1:00.1` in command below
+* From sample output for Agilex OFS target platform having minimal FIM programmed shown above, `s:b:d.vf` will be `0000:b1:00.1` in command below.
+For base_x16 FIM should be s:b:d.5.

 </pre>

         sudo opae.io init -d s:b:d.vf $USER
 </pre>

-* Sample output for Intel® Agilex® FPGA OFS target platform:
+* Sample output for Intel® Agilex® 7 FPGA OFS target platform minimal FIM.
+Output for base_x16 FIM should be similar.

 </pre>